- About ME

 - News & Info

-Master's Degree and SGUS
+Master's Degree and SUGS

 You are here

 Students entering the Master of Science in Engineering (MSE) program normally hold a baccalaureate in ME or a closely related field from an accredited institution.
 Students choose to pursue a master's degree because of the opportunity to develop a personalized academic program to strengthen their knowledge of Mechanical Engineering fundamentals in a specific area.
-Research areas include automotive, biomechanics and biosystems, controls, design, dynamics and vibrations, energy, fluids, manufacturing, mechanics and materials, mechatronics, micro/nano engineering, multi-scale computation and combustion mechanics, and thermal sciences.
+Research areas include automotive, biomechanics and biosystems, controls, design, dynamics and vibrations, energy, fluids, manufacturing, mechanics and materials, mechatronics, robotics, micro/nano engineering, multi-scale computation and combustion mechanics, and thermal sciences.

 The coursework only option is recommended for students who do not envision conducting research during their career.
-This degree can be completed in ten months by taking four courses during each Fall and Winter term and two courses during the Spring half term.
-Please note the ME department generally does not offer graduate courses in the Spring or Summer terms.
+This degree can be completed in ten months by taking four courses during each fall and winter term and two courses during the spring half term.
+Please note the ME department generally does not offer graduate courses in the spring or summer terms.

 - 12 credits ME courses at the 500 or 600 level